Southern California State Science Olympiad

 Science Olympiad teams to participate in non-official practice tournaments that do not impact Regional or State advancement

-We had our first ever Science Olympiad Summer Institute in California on Saturday, July 13, 2013.
+We had our second annual Science Olympiad Summer Workshop at Caltech on Saturday, July 12, 2014.
 This was a smaller,

 The Science Olympiad tournaments are rigorous academic interscholastic competitions that consist of a series of individual and team events which students prepare for during the year.
 The competitions follow the format of popular board games, TV shows and athletic games.